Ang31D/shodan-cli/README.md

   -h, --help            show this help message and exit --api-info            Output API info and exit, use '-v' for verbose output --account-profile     Output Shodan Account Profile info and exit, use '-v' for verbose output -t TARGET             Host or IP address (or cache index) of the target to lookup.
-Use '-L' to list indexed cached targets -c, --cache           Use cached data if exists or re-cache if '-O' is not specified.
+Use '-L' to list indexed cached targets (supports cache index range 'n,n-n,n')
+  -c, --cache           Use cached data if exists or re-cache if '-O' is not specified.
   -L, --list-cache      List an overview of cached hosts and exit.
 Use '-F' to re-cache and '-t' for specific target.
 Use '-v' to list available ports and hostnames of the target.
                         Use '--host-only' to only show hostnames in verbose mode ('-v'), '--hide-hostname' to hide hostnames in verbose mode ('-v')